Very Very Important Plan for 10 Days Economics Class 12

 System of Foreign Exchange Rate –

-(a) Fixed Exchange Rate (b) Flexible Exchange Rate (c)Managed Floating Exchange Rate
+Fixed Exchange Rate (b) Flexible Exchange Rate (c)Managed Floating Exchange Rate

-Demand of Foreign Exchange
+Demand and supply of Foreign Exchange

 Difference between fixed and flexible exchange rate